ABOUT THE PROJECT

 MORE PROJECT EVENTS COMING SOON!

 • We Hear You—A Climate Archive is a collaboration between Dramaten (The Royal Dramatic Theatre of Sweden), The Earth Commons—Georgetown University’s Institute for Environment and Sustainability, The Embassy of Sweden in Washington, DC, and The Laboratory for Global Performance and Politics.
 We Hear You—A Climate Archive is co-conceived by Caitlin Nasema Cassidy and Jacob Hirdwall.
-Additional support for this project is provided by the Swedish Arts Council and Barbro Osher Pro Suecia Foundation.
+Funding has also been made possible by the Swedish Arts Council, Barbro Osher Pro Suecia Foundation, and The Puffin Foundation, Ltd.

 Wijdan Al Khateeb (she/her, Producer) is a Palestinian producer based in Doha, Qatar.
 She earned her BS in Media Industries and Technology at Northwestern University in Qatar and is currently pursuing a MA in Women, Society, and Development at Hamad Bin Khalifa University in Qatar.
 Her work and research focus on Palestinian women.
 As a producer, she has worked on The NU-Q Creative Media Festival, as well as award-winning films Tick Tock and Refuge, both of which premiered at Ajyal Film Festival.
 Wijdan served as Project Specialist for The Supreme Committee for Delivery & Legacy/FIFA World Cup Qatar 2022 and as Creative Media Intern with Qatar Foundation.
 In addition to producing, she currently works for Qatar Foundation in the Community Development Department as Marketing Coordinator.